Siddharthss500/Implementation-of-Neural-Embedding-models-for-Text/README.md

 # Optimization For Sentence Classification Problem

 The problem is to optimize the model parameters and word embeddings for a sentence classification problem.
-An alternate optimization technique is currently implemented to solve this problem.
+An alternate optimization technique is currently implemented which optimizes model parameters along with word embeddings.

+The next step is to buils a non-linear classifier model in tensorflow which implements an attention based mechanism.

 ## Scope of the project

 The optimization takes place at three stages.
 The three stages are :

-1. **Model parmaters** - (Mention the code name here) </br>
+1. **Model parameters** - (Mention the code name here) </br>
 2. **Word Embeddings** - (Mention the code name here) </br>
 3. **Attention based mechanism** - Future scope </br>